 Lake Bohinj is a year-round destination.
-It has winter activities such as hotel restaurants and ski slopes and a variety of hiking trails or swimming for summer.
-During the main winter months temperatures can go below zero with snow covering the landscape.
+It has winter activities such as hotel restaurants and ski slopes and a variety of hiking trails or swimming places for summer.
+During the winter months, temperatures can go below zero with snow covering the landscape.

 A few facts about Lake Bohinj

-If you happen to be there between the end of May and beginning of July you can attend the international flower festival.
+If you happen to be there between the end of May and beginning of July, you can attend the international flower festival.

 One Day in Bohinj Itinerary

 Lake Bohinj has different parking spots along its shores for you to stop at.
-The lake is known for its warm temperature throughout the year but if swimming is not what you are looking for then you can also spend your time unwinding alongside it, soaking up the mountain and lake views around you.
+The lake is known for its warm temperature throughout the year, but if swimming is not what you are looking for then you can also spend your time unwinding alongside it, soaking up the mountain and lake views around you.

 Where to stay in Bohinj?